General Mountaineering Situations and Avoidable Mistakes

 - Not knowing how to rig an assisted and unassisted hoist.
 You should be able to assist a partner in a crevasse if they are injured or need your help and cannot ascend the rope.

 - Flipping upside down during a crevasse fall and not knowing how to right yourself (or a partner hanging in a crevasse).
-An unconscious climber, hanging solely from a waist harness, can suffocate in a short period of time even when in perfect health, due to abdominal muscle fatigue.
+An otherwise healthy, but unconscious climber, hanging solely from a waist harness, can suffocate in a short period of time even when in perfect health, due to abdominal muscle fatigue.

 - Increasing your fall distance into a crevasse and increasing the extrication work for yourself (or your partner) by carrying coils or allowing excess rope to build up between rope team members.
 Avoid unnecessary slack; only a guide knows when it’s appropriate to coil and how to carry excess rope.